aarant/soar/docs/source/getting_started.rst

    * Most Python installations will already have `setuptools`, necessary to install Soar, but if not, see `this documentation`_ to install it.

-   * Installing Soar will also install pyserial_ version 3.0 or later.
+   * Installing Soar will also install pyserial_ version 3.0 or later, as well as matplotlib_ version 2.0 or later.

    * Soar was developed exclusively with `Python 3.5`_ or later in mind.
 Your mileage may vary or be nonexistent if using an earlier version.